 Ho Yay: When the embarrassing truth came out that Jessica Jones had a crush on Peter Parker when they were in high school came out, Spider-Man attempted to reassure Luke Cage that he had no designs on his wife.
 He then went on to ask if the way were clear to Iron Fist...

-Mary Sue: Fongji, the former Iron Fist who manages to acquire the power of the Phoenix as well.
+Mary Sue: Fongji, a previous Iron Fist who manages to acquire the power of the Phoenix as well, before vanishing for parts unknown.
+It doesn't help that she looks incredibly like Hope Summers, who's received similar accusations.

 The Scrappy: The Sentry is universally hated by this point.

-Tearjerker: Luke Cage's attempts to find and reconnect with his father, who is unable and unwilling to talk to his son.
+Tearjerker: Luke Cage's attempts to find and reconnect with his father, who is unable and unwilling to look at his son, much less talk to him.

 They Changed It, Now It Sucks: The reaction a number of "old school" Avengers fans had, with the initial line-up featuring only two classic Avengers and the shift away from the global level threats the classic book dealt with.